iodeo/Minitel-ESP32/upython/uPyMinitel/README.md

 uPyMinitel is an adaptation of [PyMinitel library](https://github.com/Zigazou/PyMinitel)

-uPyMinitel provides a Minitel class to handle minitel inputs and outputs.

-The class is faithfull translation of technical spec which helps discover in details how the device works.
+uPyMinitel provides a Minitel class to handle minitel inputs and outputs in a way which is faithfull to minitel technical spec.
+This is a good way to discover in details how the device works.

 ## Example description